Lombiq/Hastlayer-Core/Hast.Communication/Readme.md

 		2. Locate the `DHCPRange=192.168.0.1-192.168.0.254` line in the OpenDHCPServer.ini file in the installation directory.
 This is a default config for the range of IPs available to be handed out.
 Unless you set 192.168.0.0 as the NICs IP this won't work.
 		3. Change the line to reflect an IP range suitable for your NIC's subnet.
 To follow the exampe you could use `DHCPRange=192.168.10.2-192.168.10.254`.
 		4. Run RunStandAlone.bat to start the DCHP server.
-	- You can also use [DHCP Server for Windows](http://www.dhcpserver.de/):
+	- You can also use [DHCP Server for Windows](http://www.dhcpserver.de/) (since the latest version, 5.2.3 doesn't seem to be on the website, use the one bundled with this project):
 		1. Use the wizard to set up the server for the statically configured NIC(s).
 You can leave everything on default in the wizard but don't forget to write out the INI file.
 Also make sure to configure the firewall exception.
 		2. Run the server app and start the server by clicking "Continue as tray app".
 You don't need to install it as a service.
 4. Start up the software on the FPGA board (make sure to configure the software to use Ehternet communication: change the `COMMUNICATION_CHANNEL` symbol's value to `ETHERNET` under the _HastlayerOperatingSystem_ project's properties, C/C++ Build, Settings, Microblaze g++ compiler, Symbols) and wait for it to receive an IP address.